Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 - Dog: iPad

-The company was able to achieve net sales amounting to $394.33 billion by the end of the fiscal year 2022.
+The company was able to achieve net sales amounting to $394.33 billion.
 Generally, almost $316.2 billion was from the products segment of the firm, and the remaining $78.13 billion was from the services section.

 Now, given the figures, there is no doubt that the product with the most units sold would take most of the sales for Apple.
 The iPhone, with $205.49 billion in units sold for the year, would then be considered the star for the company.